 Importance of Cypress Test Report

-- Reports capture test execution duration, enabling teams to optimize testing processes and identify slow-running tests.
+- Performance Optimization: Reports capture test execution duration, allowing teams to identify and optimize slow-running tests.
+This helps improve testing efficiency and speed up the CI/CD pipeline.

 Types of Cypress Test Reports